snowplow/snowplow/README.md

 [![Discourse posts][discourse-image]][discourse]
 [![License][license-image]][license]

+---

+As of January 8, 2024,  Snowplow is introducing the Snowplow Limited Use License Agreement, and we will be releasing new versions of our core behavioral data pipeline technology under this license.

+Our mission to empower everyone to own their first-party customer behavioral data remains the same.
+We value all of our users and remain dedicated to helping our community use Snowplow in the optimal capacity that fits their business goals and needs.

+We reflect on our Snowplow origins and provide more information about these changes in our blog post here → https://eu1.hubs.ly/H06QJZw0

+---

 ## Overview

 Snowplow is a developer-first engine for collecting behavioral data.
 In short, it allows you to: